 Built for support and sales teams, CallHippo is a smart call center solution that simplifies both inbound and outbound calling.
 This cloud-based telephony solution comes in four varieties for startups, small teams, SMBs, and enterprise businesses.
 However, regardless of your team size, you may need a higher-tier plan if you want the most sophisticated features.

-In addition to their packages, CallHippo offers paid add-ons for capabilities like custom caller ID, call transcription, voicemail transcription, and more.
-To get an idea of the many combinations of CallHippo packages and add-ons you can buy, check out their pricing page.
+In addition to its packages, CallHippo offers paid add-ons for capabilities like custom caller ID, call transcription, voicemail transcription, and more.
+To get an idea of the many combinations of CallHippo packages and add-ons you can buy, check out the company’s pricing page.

 - Bronze: $16 per user/month